QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 ```

-As of 31 Jan 2024 - 30 token contracts were deployed by the Tokeny T-REX Factory on the Ethereum Mainnet.
+As of 27 Dec 2023 - 30 token contracts were deployed by the Tokeny T-REX Factory on the Ethereum Mainnet.

 _Step 2: What tokens were deployed on the Ethereum Mainnet from the Tokeny T-Rex Factory_